Nelbert442/dero-golang-pool/README.md

         Example of 10 second updates for 10 minute blocktimes on BTC. ~10/600 * 27 = 0.45 */
 	"blockRefreshInterval": "450ms",

+	"hashrateExpiration": "3h",		// TTL for workers stats, usually should be equal to large hashrate window from API section

 	"upstreamCheckInterval": "5s",  // How often to poll upstream (daemon) for successful connections

+	/*
+		List of daemon nodes to poll for new jobs.
+Pool will get work from the first one alive and check in the background for failed daemons to have as backup.
+Current block template of the pool is always cached in RAM, so even if daemons are switched, the block template remains (unless new block/work) */
 	"upstream": [
 		{
 			"enabled": true,        // Set daemon enabled to true, utilized, or false, not utilized